-Ideally the entire house.
-If you can’t do that, the space where you sleep, the bathroom you use most often, and other spaces you spend lots of time are the most important.
+If you can’t do your whole space, focus on the space where you sleep, the bathroom you use most often, and other spaces you spend lots of time are the most important.
 Using a salt-water wash (again with a few drops of essential oils) is great, but just plain regular cleaning tools will work if that’s what you have.

 You may need to repeat regularly (every couple of weeks) for a bit, especially if you live with other people who drag energetic ick home with them.
 You may also want to consider cutting old energetic ties that no longer serve you.

 Reinforce your values, and sense of self:

 Use music, computer or phone backgrounds, passwords, other things you look at/see a lot to help focus your goals and intentions.